James Whale says goodbye as he records final ever podcast from a hospice

 00:28

-James Whale says goodbye as he records final ever podcast from a hospice: ‘Thank you for being a listener’
+James Whale says goodbye as he records final podcast from hospice: ‘Thank you for being a listener’

-The 74-year-old, who has been living with stage four kidney cancer for the past five years, said a farewell to fans in a heart-breaking clip shared on TalkTV on Friday (1 August).
+The 74-year-old, who was diagnosed with stage four kidney cancer in 2020, said farewell to fans in a clip shared on TalkTV on Friday (1 August).

 Speaking with his wife Nadine Lamont-Brown, Mr Whale said: “We’ve had a good time together haven’t we?” to which she replied “the best”.